gmetais/unusedjs/README.md

 On an HTTPS webpage, you'll see nothing.
 On an HTTP page, you won't be able to see the JS files loaded over HTTPS.

-On Firefox, i did not manage to set-up an **HTTP only** proxy, so **any HTTPS page or HTTPS ressource will be blocked**.
-It is possible with Chrome (on Mac), so HTTPS requests will just bypass the proxy and their timings won't be available.

 ## Installation